Hospital Equipment Liquidation: A Complete Guide for Supply Chain Teams

 Equipment loaded and removed by a crew with a forklift and transport vehicle.

-The process ends in certified, insured removal — equipment loaded and transported only after payment is confirmed and chain of custody is documented.
+The process ends in planned removal — equipment loaded and transported only after payment is confirmed and chain of custody is documented.

 Choosing a Partner

-The right partner understands clinical environments, carries appropriate insurance, provides binding payment terms before removal, and delivers documentation that meets compliance requirements.
+The right partner understands clinical environments, provides binding payment terms before removal, and delivers documentation that meets compliance requirements.
 Key evaluation criteria:

 • Direct buyer status — eliminates auction delays and commission deductions.